 It was noted that afterward, when Esau desired the blessing of his birthright (as the firstborn), he was rejected; that he repented in tears but the situation was irrevocable.
-The birthright was received through deception and treachery but was binding and became costly to Esau; is it not so today, as we see laws and bylaws changed to blend in with our present day culture?
+The birthright was received through deception and treachery but was binding and became costly to Esau; is it not the selling of a birthright today, as nations approve of laws and ruling made to blend in with a present day culture?

-Their established goals are to capture the culture via infiltration of schools, universities, churches, and the media by transforming the consciousness of society.
+Their established goals are: Capture the culture via infiltration of schools, universities, churches, and the media, by transforming the consciousness of society.
 Their agenda includes discredit the family as an institution, break down moral anchors by promoting pornography and homosexuality as normal and healthy; infiltrate the press, gain control of key positions in the government; infiltrate the churches and replace revealed religion with social religion and discredit the Bible.

 They use deceptive titles such as: The Great Reset, New World Order, Build Back Better, and Progressives to dominate and control rather than improve.
 Our Christian heritage is threatened when there is an attempt to divert the emphasis from spiritual to material needs.
 The selling of one's birthright is surfacing as such policies become acceptable.

-Preaching is the God-ordained means to present defection from the truth.
-There has been a deviation from such a responsibility; for had such continued, as in the past, sin would not be as rampant and openly flaunted!
-The pre-Flood days of Noah, that brought God's judgment on the world is flourishing once again.
+It was noted that preaching is the God-ordained means to present defection from the truth.
+There has been a deviation from such a responsibility; for had it continued sin would not be as rampant and openly flaunted!
+The pre-Flood days of Noah, that brought God's judgment on the world is flourishing once again!

 The Sodom and Gomorrah setting which included homosexuality, which is condemned in God's Word, is flourishing once again.
 Scripture reveals: God turned the cities of Sodom and Gomorrah into ashes condemned them with an overthrow (to destruction), making them an example to those that afterward should live ungodly (2 Peter 2:6).
 Our Christian heritage is threatened on a number of fronts, despite a warning in God's Word, ushering in God's anvil of justice, and His judgmental hammer striking down on those responsible.